Mark Zuckerberg’s awkward encounter on Capitol Hill contains interesting lessons for CEOs, writes Rasika Sittamparam

 ‘If Zuckerberg’s appearance before Congress is anything to go by,’ she added, ‘then looking very young – and like you haven’t slept for days – may be no bad thing when your company is undergoing a global crisis’.
 In Matthews’ view, a crisp suit contributed to the rise in share price too.

-However, everyone was in awe of Zuckerberg’s performance.
+However, not everyone was in awe of Zuckerberg’s performance.
 David Engel, a reputation law partner at Addleshaw Goddard, notes that the young CEO frequently dodged difficult questions.
 ‘It’s a useful reminder to owner-managers of the reputational importance of being up to speed with the detail of the business when giving evidence in a public forum.
 The same would apply in a Select Committee hearing here in the UK,’ Engel says.

 He adds that for a figurehead like Zuckerberg, a thorough understanding of the details of the business is important: ‘The fewer times you have to say, “I’ll have my team get back to you on that”, the better.’
 It’s worth noting that Zuckerberg mentioned at least forty times that he had no answers at hand – no doubt to the lawmakers’ rising irritation.

 CEOs must not think the Zuckerberg saga is a one-off case.
 For instance, the Wall Street Journal recently made a call to give Amazon billionaire Jeff Bezos the ‘Mark Zuckerberg treatment’.
 And perhaps any business collecting and utilising data from clients online should anticipate intense public scrutiny following the Capitol Hill interrogation from now on.
 One might compare it to a Panama Papers-style cascade effect, but in the data havens rather than the tax havens space.